I Will Become the Wind

 Jiraiya laughed.
 "I see.
 You get the second Tsunade instead.
-Well, I was going to sing, but I guess I'll spare you.
+I was going to sing, but I guess I'll spare you.
 Tada!"
-He revealed the hand he had held behind his back.
+He revealed the hand he held behind his back.
 In it was a small cardboard box, opened up to reveal a cake.

 "Tsunade-sama said no solid foods yet," Sakura said; yet, there was an undeniable gleam in her eyes as she took the box and placed it on Naruto's bedside table.